zdenek-biberle/home-assistant/README.md

 Meshtastic message from ({{ trigger.event.data.data.from }}): {{ trigger.event.data.data.message }}
 ```

 To reply to a text message in this situation, add a 2 second or more delay action and then an action called `Meshtastic 'Send Text'` to your automation.
 You need to add a short delay to make sure your Meshtastic device is idle before replying.
-Change the `Meshtastic 'Send Text'` action to edit in yaml and change the `to`, `from` and `text` values to somethign like his:
+Change the `Meshtastic 'Send Text'` action to edit in yaml and change the `to`, `from` and `text` values to something like his:

 ```
 action: meshtastic.send_text
 metadata: {}
 data:
   ack: false
+  from: "{{ trigger.event.data.data.gateway }}"
   to: "{{ trigger.event.data.data.from }}"
-  from: "{{ trigger.event.data.data.to.node }}"
   text: "ECHO: {{ trigger.event.data.data.message }}"
 ```